PKHarsimran/PKHarsimranOldGithubPages/_posts/2022-03-31-web-scrapping-with-python-and-selenium.markdown

 **The Code:**

-In this code, we start by importing the necessary libraries, including Selenium, Beautiful Soup, and the expected_conditions module from the selenium.webdriver.support library.

-Next, we initialize a webdriver instance using the Firefox web browser.
-We then navigate to the Indeed website, wait for the search bar to appear, and enter a search query for "Photography assistance."
-We then locate and click the search button, and parse the HTML content of the page using Beautiful Soup.

-Next, we use the Beautiful Soup find_all method to find all job listings on the page.
-For each job listing, we extract the job title, company name, and location and print them out.

-Finally, we close the webdriver instance and the web browser.
+In this code, a web scraper is implemented using the Python libraries click, openpyxl, pandas, selenium, and bs4.
+The code creates a command line interface using the click library that allows the user to choose a web driver, input a search query and location, and then scrapes job information from the website indeed.com.
+The data scraped is printed in the console and saved to an Excel workbook.
+The scraped data includes job title, company, and location.
+The code also uses the WebDriverWait method from the selenium library to wait for page elements to load before interacting with them.
+The page source is parsed using the BeautifulSoup library and job information is extracted using a combination of find_all and find methods.

 **Conclusion:**